cryptoapi-project/cryptoapi-py/docs/Api.md

 ### Api

-This library provides cryptoapi methods.
+This examples of using all available api methods.

 #### BCH Api